-The WAMSworks Conference Event Series is the vehicle by which WAMS connects and collaborates with people and organizations throughout the City of Worcester and the State who are committed to fresh thinking about how to help individuals, children and families overcome such challenges as affordable housing and family stability, mental and physical health care access, childhood trauma, job training that allows our current workforce to adjust to future needs and neighborhood health and empowerment.
+The Conference Event Series convenes groups from across the City of Worcester and the State who are committed to fresh thinking and new understandings about the needs and strengths of our various communities as together we strive to create inclusion, access and opportunity for all.
 Videos of some of the unique presentations given at previous events are available to the right or below.

-WAMSworks also collaborates with mission partners such as Matthew25, Habitat for Humanity and Worcester ACTS (Worcester Addresses Childhood Trauma) and Together for Kids to support community education, including the May 2019 hosting of Worcester native and bestselling author Jarrett J. Krosoczka whose graphic memoir “Hey Kiddo” describes his journey of growing up in a family grappling with addiction, and finding the art that helps you survive.
+Recent gatherings have included the May 2019 hosting of Worcester native and bestselling author Jarrett J. Krosoczka whose graphic memoir “Hey Kiddo” describes his journey of growing up in a family grappling with addiction, and finding the art that helps you survive.
+The day included interactive conversations with students at Woodand Academy and Claremont Academy and a community conversation that evening.

 Tim Garvin, CEO and President of United Way of Central Mass. offers 5 ways that together we can redefine and reimagine social progress.